wong-justin/melee-bot/livemelee/documentation.md

 - `quit` causes some not-so-pretty error output, but Dolphin still closes fine.
 - `Ctrl-C` keyboard interrupt won't close cleanly (Dolphin will stay open).
 You should only use the `quit` command.

+___

+Notes on running the script:
+- example: `python main.py "melee\stuff\FM-Slippi-2.3.0-Win\FM-Slippi\Slippi Dolphin.exe" "melee\stuff\Super Smash Bros.
+Melee (USA) (En,Ja) (v1.02).iso"
+`
+- Dolphin path is to the executable, as opposed to the containing folder that libmelee wants.
+(I think it feels more intuitive this way)
+- ISO path is optional if you have a default iso set to run on Dolphin startup
+- Recommended - copy this command into a little script for quick reference in your working directory, eg. `run.bat`

 ## More
 Only offline play is supported for now, mainly assuming ports 1 + 2.
 Soon to change!

-Read up on the API that `livemelee` wraps around, [libmelee](https://github.com/altf4/libmelee); get to know GameState, PlayerState, Controller, etc.
+Read up on the API that `livemelee` wraps around: [libmelee](https://github.com/altf4/libmelee)
+- get to know [GameState](https://libmelee.readthedocs.io/en/latest/gamestate.html), [PlayerState](https://libmelee.readthedocs.io/en/latest/gamestate.html#melee.gamestate.PlayerState), Controller, etc.